build-engineering/build-buddy/Getting_Started.md

 ### Enable Cloud Tasks (for Asynchronous Agent Runs)

-AgentLabUI uses Google Cloud Tasks to run agent queries in the background.
+Build Buddy uses Google Cloud Tasks to run agent queries in the background.
 This allows the user interface to remain responsive while the agent processes complex requests.

 1.  **Enable the Cloud Tasks API:**
    -   In the [Google Cloud Console](https://console.cloud.google.com/), select your project.